trustwallet/developer/wallet-core/wallet-core.md

 ## Introduction

 Trust Wallet Core is a cross-platform library that implements low-level cryptographic wallet functionality for many blockchains.
 Most of the code is C++ with a set of strict exported C interfaces.
-The library provides idiomatic interfaces for all supported languages \(currently Swift for iOS, Java for Android and TypeScript for Desktop\).
+The library provides idiomatic interfaces for all supported languages \(currently Swift for iOS and Java for Android\).

 ## Usage